inferno2f/inferno2f/README.md

 ### Hello there, I'm Vlad 👋
-## Working my way up to become a fully fledged Python Developer 🙋‍♂️
+## I'm a Python Developer 🙋‍♂️

-- 👨🏼‍💻 I'm currently studying at Yandex Praktikum on a Python-dev course!
+- 👨🏼‍💻 Currently studying at Yandex Practicum on a Python-dev course!
-- 🎯 My goal is to turn my passion for software development into a professional career
+- 🎯 I’m looking for job opportunities as a junior Python developer
-- 🧐 I’m looking for job opportunities as a junior Python developer
+- 👾 Fast learner, creative thinker and problem solver
 - 🌎 I speak Russian, English, and Spanish
-- ⚡ Fun fact: big fan of music, learned to play guitar during the pandemic
+- 🧐 Senior Google Reseracher is my unofficial occupation (as per my current employer)
 - 📍 Currently located: Saint-Petersburg, Russia

 ### Connect with me: